a-vizuet/a-vizuet/README.md

 ### Hi there 👋

 Full Stack Dev.
 Eloquent in JavaScript/TypeScript.
-I work comfortably with Elixir and Dart (Flutter).
+I work comfortably with Elixir.
 Some Python.
 Trying to get into Rust, Go and Crystal.
 AWS, GCP.

 ***